IRFM/thermavip/docs/compilation.md

 Thermavip must be built using provided cmake configuration files.
 The following options are available (OFF by default):

 -	*WITH_LONG_DOUBLE*: build with long double support for temporal signals.
 Only usefull if you expect timestamps with nanosecond precision.
--	*WITH_FFMEG*: build the Ffmpeg plugin in order to read/record mpeg videos.
+-	*WITH_FFMPEG*: build the Ffmpeg plugin in order to read/record mpeg videos.
 The plugin is built with a precompiled ffmpeg version for MSVC.
 For GCC, a specific ffmpeg version will be downloaded and built.
 -	*WITH_HDF5*: build the H5StillImage plugin (require HDF5 library).
 Usually not required.
 -	*WITH_PYTHON*: build the Python plugin.
 This requires a valid Python installation.
 It is possible to use a specific Python installation through the env. variables VIP_PYTHON_HOME (similar to PYHTONHOME) and VIP_PYTHON_VERSION (like "38").
 -	*WITH_LIBRIR*: download, build and install the [librir](https://github.com/IRFM/librir) library.
 Having the library folder next to Thermavip application allows to read-back/record IR videos using H264/HEVC codecs.
--	*WITH_WEST*: download, build and install WEST related plugins/tools.
-Only works from within IRFM network.
 -	*LOCAL_INSTALL* (ON by default): performs a local installation inside the build directory

 Usage on Windows (build Visual Studio solution):